carrotsrc/StrangeIO/README.md

 The RackQueue handles the threadpool.
 Whenever a unit whats to *outsource* data processing to a thread, it adds a new work package to the queue which in turns fires up the pump to dispatch the job to a thread.
 If there are no threads available to process the job, the queue will wait until one of the worker threads completes and signals that it is waiting for a new load.
 At the moment there is no priority - the pump cycles the jobs FIFO.

-### MIDI cycle
+### MIDI cycles

 The units are built to be controlled through MIDI input.
-This is handled in the main thread but I would like to shift it out to it's own thread.
-At the moment it cycles when the rack cycles - on each cycle it pulls the messages from the MIDI handle and routes them to the unit that is bound to that particular MIDI code.
+Each midi device has it's own thread and blocks waiting for MIDI signals.
+When it receives a signal it routes them to the unit that is bound to that particular MIDI code.
 The unit is bound through callback, so a unit object "exports" a bunch of it's methods that can be bound to signals.
 How is the binding done?
 In a very straight forward way: via configuration!

 ### Configuration